“True autonomy arises when we have broken free of all the old structures, all psychological dependencies, and all fear.” — Adyashanti

 Roadblocks to Real Autonomy

-It is reasonably easy to tell which structures are harmful and will restrict your autonomy.
+It is easy to tell which structures are harmful and will restrict your autonomy.
 Ask yourself the following six questions.

 1) Do your beliefs about the issue cause emotional distress?